-Pumpkin flavored marshmallows are a lot easier to make at home then you think and will beat anything you find at the grocery store.
+Pumpkin flavored marshmallows are a lot easier to make at home then you think and will beat any store-bought marshmallow you can find.
+These gourmet marshmallows will become a stable of your household every fall.

 A couple weeks ago, I was in the grocery store, and I saw some bags of marshmallows claiming to be pumpkin marshmallows.